akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

       - We are bringing cloud-init to Azure VM images, so this will slowly become the default option.
       - If you are familiar with cloud-init from other environments, this will function exactly the same.
       - Ask the lab proctors for more details if you’re curious.

 ### 2.2 Familiarizing yourself with your VM scale set (5 minutes)

 1.In the Azure portal, navigate to your **Resource Group**, and click on your newly-created **Virtual Machine Scale Set**.

 2.Go to the **Instances**.
-Note that you only have one instance, since it was defined in the template parameter file.
+Note that you only have one instance, as per the instance count defined in ARM Template.

    ![](images/scalesetinstances.png)